caaravn/gitnotes/README.md

 -> kubectl apply -f service.yaml            -> to execute/create the service

-Components/Kinds
-->POD
-->DEPLOYMENT
-->VOLUMES(PVC)
-->SERVICES
-->INGRESS
-->SECRETS
-->CONFIGMAPS
-->NAMESPCES
-->STATEFULSET

 Different YAML files.
+(Components/Kinds)

-pod.yaml*------------> for creating pod service.yaml * --------> for creating network
-deploy.yaml *  --------> for deployment of application
-configmap.yaml* -------> for external configuaration of application replicaset.yaml -------> they automatically replace any pods that fail or are terminated (it is like duplicate or backup) secret.yaml ----------> is used to store sensitive information, such as passwords, API keys, and other confidential data ingress.yaml------------> specifies rules that map HTTP or HTTPS routes to Kubernetes services (www.example.com) and traffic. job.yaml namespace.yaml statefulset.yaml---------> Is used to manage stateful applications, such as databases, where each instance requires a stable, unique identity and stable storage.
+pod.yaml*------------> we create for creating pods service.yaml * --------> we create it because each and every pod( like frontend code pod, backend code pod, database pod) must communicate with each other to run the applicate deploy.yaml *  --------> we create for deployment of application secret.yaml ----------> we create this file to store sensitive information, such as passwords, API keys, and other confidential data configmap.yaml* -------> for external configuaration of application and it contains like "database_url" volume.yaml(pv) --------> we create for persistent volumes stoages available for the cluster replicaset.yaml -------> they automatically replace any pods that fail or are terminated (it is like duplicate or backup) ingress.yaml ------------> specifies rules that map HTTP or HTTPS routes to Kubernetes services (www.example.com) and traffic. job.yaml namespace.yaml ----------> statefulset.yaml---------> Is used to manage stateful applications, such as databases, where each instance requires a stable, unique identity and stable storage.